Experiment With Style Transfer

 Mark Rothko is another artist I have always found paintings somehow pleasing even if I could not articulate what exactly about the work it was that I liked.
 Another divisive art world figure I suppose.

 Picked one I guessed would be good for style transfer.
-Rothko Style Transfer Example White Center (Yellow, Pink and Lavender on Rose)
+White Center (Yellow, Pink and Lavender on Rose) by Mark Rothko.12

 The results were pretty bad but somewhat predictable in hindsight.
 Not sure this could be made to work much better given my newly found appreciation for what does and does not work well in the realm of image style transfer at least with the knob I know how to turn.